vineeth2281/SO-100-arm_/README.md

 ## Acknowledgments

-- Based on ROS2 Humble
+- Based on the SO-ARM100 project by The Robot Studio
-- Uses MoveIt2 for motion planning
-- Gazebo Harmonic for simulation